 Q18: How is SLP linked with the University and Post-secondary Institution Admission?

 A18: When selecting candidates, universities and post-secondary institutions would take account of a broader range of information of student achievements in different aspects, which could demonstrate that they possess the required competencies and personal qualities to be selected and therefore would benefit most from the post-secondary education.
 In view of this, SLP would provide good reference to institutions.
 The Heads of Universities Committee (HUCOM) announced in October 2008 that regarding the admission process, universities would accept SLP as a reference document that provides supplementary information on students’ whole-person development.
 Besides, the JUPAS Board of Management announced on 16 October 2009 that students could make reference to their own SLPs when completing the forms and submit their summarised information to JUPAS online application system.
 Meanwhile, under the Joint University Programmes Admissions System (JUPAS) and the Electronic Advance Application System for Post-secondary Programmes (E-APP), students also have the flexibility to submit their full SLPs or have the option to show their learning portfolios to faculties when attending interviews.
-Furthermore, up to August 2015, 30 non-JUPAS post-secondary institutions, 78 Mainland higher education institutions and over 100 overseas education organisations have accepted SLP as a reference document of students’ whole-person development. (to top )
+Furthermore, up to November 2017, over 30 non-JUPAS post-secondary institutions, 100 Mainland higher education institutions and over 160 overseas education organisations have accepted SLP as a reference document of students’ whole-person development. (to top )

 Q19: Should schools generate different SLPs to cater for different needs of students such as university admission and job application?